-This spring is different.
-It’s much worse, affecting more species of birds, pinepeds and possibly even whales.
-Beaches are littered with dead birds, seals, dolphins, otters, and in Santa Barbara a 29 foot sperm whale washed ashore.
-The reasons for the deaths are not entirely certain, however, many of the animals tested were positive for Domoic Acid poisoning.
+In the spring of 2007 it was particularly bad–affecting many more species of birds, pinepeds and possibly even whales.
+Beaches were littered with dead birds, seals, dolphins, otters, and in Santa Barbara a 29-foot long sperm whale washed ashore.
+The reasons for the deaths are not entirely certain, however, many of the animals tested positive for Domoic Acid poisoning.

-Jay Holcomb, IBRRC’s director has many questions, but not enough answers.
+Jay Holcomb, IBR’s director has many questions, but not enough answers.
 “I have been doing this work for 35 years and I have never seen anything like this as far as the number of species affected, other than an oil spill,” Holcomb said.
 “We have very serious concerns about what is happening to seabirds, and how it may affect populations, especially California brown pelicans, who are heading into breeding season.
 The loss of breeding adults at this time may impact the next generation as well,” Holcomb said.
-(California Brown Pelicans are still on the Endangered Species List, but have been petitioned for de-listing).

 Pelicans with Domoic Acid poisoning, which affects the brain, can have seizures while flying, causing them to literally fall from the sky.
 Some have crashed into car windshields or ended up in places they shouldn’t be, like airport runways and freeways.
 Holcomb believes many seabirds having seizures out at sea drown, making it virtually impossible to count the bodies.